GPUOpen-Tools/gpu_performance_api/README.md

 ## Source Code Directory Layout
 * [CMakeModules](CMakeModules) -- Common modules used in the CMake build system
 * [docs](docs) -- contains documentation sources and a Doxygen configuration file
+* [Src/AutoGenerated](Src/AutoGenerated) -- contains auto-generated source code used when building GPUPerfAPI
-* [Src/Examples](Src/Examples) -- contains the source code for a DirectX 12 and Vulkan sample which use GPUPerfAPI
+* [Src/Examples](Src/Examples) -- contains the source code for a DirectX 12, Vulkan and OpenGL sample which use GPUPerfAPI
 * [Src/GPUPerfAPI-Common](Src/GPUPerfAPI-Common) -- contains source code for a Common library shared by all versions of GPUPerfAPI
 * [Src/GPUPerfAPICL](Src/GPUPerfAPICL) -- contains the source for the OpenCL™ version of GPUPerfAPI
 * [Src/GPUPerfAPICounterGenerator](Src/GPUPerfAPICounterGenerator) -- contains the source code for a Common library providing all counter data
 * [Src/GPUPerfAPICounters](Src/GPUPerfAPICounters) -- contains the source code for a library that can be used to query counters without an active GPUPerfAPI context
 * [Src/GPUPerfAPIDX](Src/GPUPerfAPIDX) -- contains source code shared by the DirectX versions of GPUPerfAPI
 * [Src/GPUPerfAPIDX11](Src/GPUPerfAPIDX11) -- contains the source for the DirectX11 version of GPUPerfAPI
-* [Src/GPUPerfAPIDX12](Src/GPUPerfAPIDX12) -- contains the source for the DirectX12 version of GPUPerfAPI (Developer Preview)
+* [Src/GPUPerfAPIDX12](Src/GPUPerfAPIDX12) -- contains the source for the DirectX12 version of GPUPerfAPI
 * [Src/GPUPerfAPIGL](Src/GPUPerfAPIGL) -- contains the source for the OpenGL version of GPUPerfAPI
 * [Src/GPUPerfAPIROCm](Src/GPUPerfAPIROCm) -- contains the source for the ROCm/HSA version of GPUPerfAPI
 * [Src/GPUPerfAPIUnitTests](Src/GPUPerfAPIUnitTests) -- contains a small set of unit tests for GPUPerfAPI